vintertown/sdi-doc/docs/dns/forwarders.md

 ...
 ```

-Forward only means that all external queries by default are being forwarded.
+Forward only means that all external queries by default are forwarded.

 ```ssh
 service bind9 restart;